 4. The power-generating facility owner shall notify the relevant system operator of the planned test schedules and procedures to be followed for verifying the compliance of a power-generating module with the requirements of this Regulation, in due time and prior to their launch.
 The relevant system operator shall approve in advance the planned test schedules and procedures.
 Such approval by the relevant system operator shall be provided in a timely manner and shall not be unreasonably withheld.

 5. The relevant system operator may participate in such tests and record the performance of the power-generating modules.

+6. The pooling aggregator is responsible for the proper operation of the pool, it regularly exchanges information with the relevant network operator (located EVs) on further development of the pool and the network.

 Article 41